masoniis/vantablock/readme.md

 ### AI usage

 1. AI wrote the texture converter in [tools/texture_processor](./tools/texture_processor.rs) (though some adjustments and fixes were made) to add tints to existing pngs and generate a water clear texture.
-2. AI was very useful for debugging/fixing some indexing errors regarding ambient occlusion and shader winding order regarding consts seen in the shader code and mesher.
-3. AI helped with determinance of some thresholds regarding biomes that are typical of other voxel engines (see [multinoise_biomes.rs](./src/simulation_world/terrain/generators/biome/multinoise_biomes.rs)) though I didn't have enough time to fully incorporate biomes in the terrain painter so we don't really see biomes anyway.
+2. AI helped with determinance of some thresholds regarding biomes that are typical of other voxel engines, and while it was a good baseline, I definitely need to tune the thresholds.
-4. AI helped with writing the makefile to (hopefully) work on ubuntu since I don't have access to a ubuntu machine.
+3. AI helped with writing the makefile to work fully on ubuntu without root access since I don't have access to a ubuntu machine.

 ### Time spent